SIG Sauer system: Browning, Petter, and SIG change the design

 When examining the design of the Browning 1910, it can be seen there are a number of parts that introduce inaccuracy in the movement of the barrel as it cycles.
-The barrel bushing, slide, pivoting link and the mating of the groves in the slide must all move consistently for the handgun to function.
+Consistent movement of the barrel bushing, slide, and pivoting link and the mating of the grooves in the slide are required for the handgun to function.
 But to function reliably, particularly as the handgun starts to become fouled with powder residue or dirt, these parts must be machined so the dirt that builds up will not cause them to stop functioning.
 As a result, the Colt M1911 was regarded as an inaccurate handgun.

 Browning and Petter both realized that there were accuracy problems with the design.
-The loose fit of the barrel bushing was resolved by removing it.
-The sloppy action of the barrel link was replaced by a solid metal cam.
-In 1975, SIG removed the barrel and slide grooves altogether, using the ejection port as the locking mechanism by machining the barrel chamber to form a ledge, which was now the lock for the barrel to slide.
+The latter resolved the loose fit of the barrel bushing by removing it, at the same time dividing the single barrel link in two, with a now-captive recoil spring fixed in between the two with a hole in its guide and a pin.
+The former replaced the sloppy action of the barrel link by a solid metal cam.
+Petter's competitors at Manufacture d'armes de Saint-Étienne let the link stay on Pistolet automatique modèle 1935S but (besides omitting the barrel bushing) removed the barrel and slide grooves altogether, using the ejection port as the locking mechanism by machining the barrel chamber to form a ledge, which was now the lock for the barrel to slide.

-This refinement of the Browning/Petter Browning design is known as the SIG Sauer system.
+This last refinement of the Browning design required using expensive highly alloyed steels which was not economical until the 1970s, when its combination with the solid cam became known as the SIG Sauer system.
 It first appeared in the United States in the Browning BDA handguns made in .45 ACP and 9×19mm Parabellum calibers.
 These appeared in 1975.
 Stamped into the slide on the Browning BDA is "SIG Sauer System".

 Many of the most modern handgun designs now use this system.

 Creation of SIG Sauer

 Due to export restrictions, SIG formed a partnership with the German company J.P.
 Sauer & Sohn in order to manufacture their new series of handguns.
 The resulting product name was SIG Sauer.
 Initially, this applied to the company that is now in Eckernförde, Germany, and is known as SIG Sauer, GmbH, but another branch of this company was formed in the United States.
-This was initially known as SIG Arms but is now SIG Sauer Inc. and is headquartered in Newington, New Hampshire.
+This was initially known as SIG Arms but is now Sig Sauer Inc., headquartered in Newington, New Hampshire.
 Since 2000, the two SIG Sauer companies are independently operated but are both owned by Luke and Ortmeier Gruppe of Germany.